 Mallard “Malley” Banton climbed up the steel girders and support beams that covered the back of the drive-in theater’s huge movie screen.
-He brought a mannequin, strapped around his back by two belts, that had a noose tied around its neck.
-Malley’s older brother stole the mannequin from the department store he worked at.
+Strapped around his back, by two belts, was a mannequin.
+His older brother, Pete, had stolen the mannequin from the department store he worked at.

 Malley got to the top of the movie screen and peered over the edge.
-The light from the projector was blinding so he thrust forward his hand in front of his face and squinted to see better.
-He could see the many cars below, the snack bar and small, cinder block housing on its roof that enclosed the projector room.
+He squinted from the blinding projector light and thrust his hand forward in front of his face to try and block it.
+He could see the many cars below and the snack bar at the back of the lot.
+On the roof of the snack bar was a cinder block housing that enclosed the small projector room.

 Stupid fucks, he thought, looking down at all the cars.
 No good stupid fucks.
 Malley climbed a little higher so his chest was even with the top of the screen.
 He unbuckled one of the belts and let it fall to the ground.
-He clutched the mannequin with one hand under its armpit, pressed it against his body so it wouldn’t fall, unbuckled the other belt and let that one drop too.
-Then he threw the mannequin over the edge so it dangled in front of the movie screen.
+He held the mannequin with one hand under its armpit, pressed it against his body so it wouldn’t fall, unbuckled the other belt and let that one drop too.
+Then, tightly clutching the rope that dangled from the noose around the mannequin’s neck, he threw it over the edge so the mannequin hung in front of the movie screen.

-Many people in their cars, and a lot sitting on hoods or in lawn chairs, screamed and jumped in fright.
-Quite a few thought they had just witnessed a murder or suicide.
-Soon some car horns sounded.
+Some of the people in their cars, and several sitting on hoods or in lawn chairs, screamed and jumped in fright.
+Then people started beeping their car horns.
 The movie playing was “Raise the Titanic” and Malley had scared everyone more than any parts of the movie did.
 He heard a few people yell and as he held the rope he began to swing it back and forth.
 Malley smiled then laughed out loud as he watched a few cars begin to pull out of the lot.

 “Dude,” Martin began, trying not to burn his fingers, “did you see Katherine today, when she left gym class still in her shorts?”
 He then gently slid the back of his hand across his cheek like he always did when his pimples itched.